Cottonwood High School (Murray, Utah): History

+The school opened its doors in 1970.

 The school's mascot is the Cottonwood Colt and its colors are black, white and gold.
 Cottonwood High School is one of nine senior high schools in the Granite School District.

 The building includes a large auditorium with a maximum capacity of just over 3,000.
 Because of the auditorium's size, it has been used for many concerts and public functions over the years.
 The annual production of Michael McLean's The Forgotten Carols is held in the auditorium each December.
 The facilities are used year-round for citywide events, such as political rallies, pageants, and various clubs and sports.

 The building has a ring-shaped layout which includes an open-air courtyard, several atrium's (including the lunch area), and gifts from graduating classes, the most visible of which are a bronze statue of a colt located near the lunchroom and the school's seal in tile work in the main foyer (gifted by Class of 2003 alum).